Mubarra-naz/Mubarra-naz/README.md

 ### About

-I engineer systems that scale cleanly and don't break, and I bring that same rigor to AI: RAG pipelines, agentic workflows, and multi-agent orchestration, built secure and production-ready, not stitched together to demo well.
+I engineer systems that scale cleanly and don't break — and I bring that same rigor to AI: RAG pipelines, agentic workflows, and multi-agent orchestration, built secure and production-ready, not stitched together to demo well.

-The real risk with AI in production isn't the model.
-It's the same thing that sinks any system: breakage under load, thin monitoring, security gaps.
+The real risk with AI in production isn't the model — it's the same thing that sinks any system: breakage under load, thin monitoring, security gaps.
 That's where I focus, whether I'm shipping the feature myself or leading the team that does.

 Currently **Technical Team Lead at Cloudpacer**, leading 15 engineers across production AI-integrated SaaS in healthcare and fintech.